AsaTyr2018/fancaps-downloader/README.md

 https://fancaps.net/movies/MovieImages.php?...
 ```
 Wrap URLs containing `&` in quotes.
+Use `--alt` to activate the alternative crawler for season or episode URLs.

 ## Notes
 - `queue.txt` is writable via the web interface, `archive.txt` is read only.